-A 42-yen solar rate, targeted for 10-kilowatt or bigger plants, is above the 38 yen price for 15 years the industry expected, said Takashi Watanabe and Daiki Takayama, Tokyo-based analysts for Goldman Sachs Group Inc. (GS), in a note in April.
+A 42-yen solar rate, targeted for 10-kilowatt or bigger plants, is above the 38 yen price for 15 years the industry expected, said Takashi Watanabe and Daiki Takayama, Tokyo-based analysts for Goldman Sachs Group Inc. (GS:US), in a note in April.

 Germany is cutting subsidies and plans to offer 0.135 euros to 0.195 euros (17 to 24.6 U.S. cents) a kilowatt-hour, depending on size.
 Italy’s rate is 0.128 euros to 0.237 euros.